-Doolin in North Clare is a village on the Wild Atlantic Coast noted for traditional music.
+Doolin County Clare is a village on the Wild Atlantic Coast noted for traditional music.
 It has been a favourite spot for young people interested in traditional music and rural living.
 There are many bars and music venues, lots of accommodation and a ferry service to the Aran Islands.
-The Doolin Folk Festival is
+The Doolin Folk Festival is an

 Doonbeg is a scenic village in the west of Clare overlooking the Wild Atlantic Ocean.
 There are lots of events happening in Doonbrg throughout the year including The West Clare Drama Festival, The Doonbeg Jazz Festival, The Doonbeg Regatta, The Doonbeg Seafood Festival, The One Act Drama Festival and much more.
 Recently Doonbeg in County